-In consideration for the sale of the shares in Lady Alice Mines, the Company paid to the Lady Alice Shareholders A\$1,000.
-In consideration for the assignment of the units in the Lady Alice Trust, on the January 2020 Re-admission, the Company issued to the Former Unitholders 10,058,224 Ordinary Shares (the "Initial Consideration Shares").
-The Initial Consideration Shares represented 7 per cent of the issued share capital of the Company as at January 2020 Re-admission.
-The Lady Alice Shareholders also agreed to subscribe for a total of 20,000,000 further Ordinary Shares at the January 2020 Re-admission.
+In consideration for the sale of the shares in Lady Alice Mines, the Company has paid to the Lady Alice Shareholders A\$1,000.
+In consideration for the assignment of the units in the Lady Alice Trust, the Company will issue to the Unitholders at Admission, the Initial Consideration Shares.
+The Initial Consideration Shares represent 7 per cent of the Enlarged Issued Share Capital of the Company as at Admission.
+The Lady Alice Shareholders have also agreed to subscribe for a total of 20,000,000 Placing Shares in the Placing.

-The Lady Alice Trust is the sole owner of (i) 100 per cent. of right title and interest in the Prince Alfred License over the Prince Alfred Mine, and (ii) an entitlement to earn a 75 per cent. equity interest over five tenements in the Wudinna Gold Project under the terms of the Wudinna Agreement with Andromeda.
+The Lady Alice Trust is the sole owner of (i) 100 per cent. of right title and interest in the Prince Alfred License over the Prince Alfred Mine, and (ii) an entitlement to earn a 75 per cent. equity interest over five tenements in the Wudinna Project under the terms of the Wudinna Agreement with Andromeda.